 The focus is on development of spectroscopic techniques that allow one to gain insight into the interplay between electronic, optical, magnetic and chemical properties of matter and hydrides.
-The current areas of expertise include, but are not limited to, table-top ambient pressure XPS for studying metallic and organic membranes exposed to hydrogen and other gasses, deep UV Raman spectroscopy for detection of trace-pollutants in liquid environment, air lasing as remote environmental sensor and magneto-optical Faraday and Kerr effect set-up for analysis of photo- and electrochemically induced electronic structures of water splitting catalysts.
-Moreover, we make use of our state-of-the-art facilities equipped with the commercially available Raman, IR, UV-Vis spectrometers and other analytical methods for bridging analytical problems to the existing methods, establishing collaborations and proving consulting for academia and industry.
-The element in focus is hydrogen as its analysis faces specific challenges.
-Here, we collaborate with a number of large research facilities (PSI-SINQ, RAL-ISIS, ORNL-SNS) providing neutrons as a selective probe for hydrogen in matter.
+The current areas of expertise include, but are not limited to, table-top ambient pressure XPS for studying metallic and organic membranes exposed to hydrogen and other gasses, and magneto-optical Faraday and Kerr effect set-up for analysis of photo- and electrochemically induced electronic structures of water splitting catalysts.

 Chemical analysis of CO2 reduction